 It is strongly advised that a one-page annex to the Case for Support is included, in addition to the page limits in Table 1, to provide additional information specifically relating to the statistical analyses, methodology and experimental design aspects of the proposal (beyond that contained in the main case for support).
 Please note that you should not duplicate information presented elsewhere in the application.
-Further information is provided in the MRC Guidance for Applicants Section 2.2.3.5
+Further information is provided in the MRC Guidance for Applicants duplicate information presented elsewhere in the application.
+Although we expect all researchers to have been affected this annex is NOT a requirement.